Barben360/VPNUnlimited2Syno/README.md

 ##Prerequisites:

 - A paid VPN Unlimited access.
 - Your original OpenVPN files.
-To get them, email support@keepsolid.com:
+To get them, email support@keepsolid.com.

+Template:
 "Hello,
 In order to use your services, I would like to get OpenVPN configuration files.
 Can you send them to me ?
 Best regards,
 \<yourname\>"
 You should receive them quickly (it took 30 minutes when I asked them for myself)

 - A Synology DiskStation with Python3 installed.
 It is not pre-installed so just find it in Synology Package Center.
 - Remote SSH connection parametered on your DiskStation
 - A computer on your local network able to use SSH (for Windows, use PuTTY)